Blue amber - facts and myths

 When it comes to Baltic amber - bluish color is very rare in nature.
 German authority - geologist John Schlee discovered that a blue hue of amber arises when dark particles of pyrite (iron sulphide FeS are dispersed in milky white amber nuggets)2).
 This mineral is formed in the anoxic zones of deep parts of the seas and oceans.
 However, where did the pyrite come from in amber?
 Well, the solution with sulfur and iron ions got into the micro-cracks of amber lying at the bottom of the sea, where it crystallized in the form of metallic pyrite.

 In the case of scattered pyrite in a fine crystalline form in a milky lump - we see a gray-blue color (photo No. 2).
 Pyrite may also appear in thick-crystalline form in the form of clearly visible veins crystallized in the amber voids (photo No. 3).
 Baltic amber of this color is extremely rare and very valuable.
 Sometimes the blue color of Baltic amber results from the modification - covering the amber with blue translucent paint (photo No. 4).
-Sale of such modified ambers at the Amberif fair organized by the Gdańsk International Fair S.A. was banned in 2018.
+The sale of such modified ambers at the Amberif fair organized by the Gdańsk International Fair SA was banned in 2018.

 To sum up: the blue color of the resin may be the result of natural light effects (as in the case of the Dominican), additional inclusions (pyrite in the gold of the Baltic Sea) or the result of modification processes.